Center for Academic Service-Learning

 - Making a Difference: outcomes of the project are evidenced through impact on the community as well as on student learning, civic understanding, goals, and faith development and application.

-CASL staff members work with faculty and community leaders to intentionally integrate academic coursework with relevant community service that enhances student, faculty, and community scholarship.
-Undergraduate and professional courses designated “Service-Learning Course” in course registration materials meet the criteria for excellence in academic service-learning, and the designation is reflected on official school records and transcripts for the baccalaureate degree.
+CASL team members work with faculty and community partners to intentionally integrate academic coursework with relevant community service that enhances student, faculty, and community scholarship.
+Courses designated “Service-Learning Course” in course registration materials meet the criteria for excellence in academic service-learning, and the designation is reflected on official school records and transcripts.
 Also, upon faculty verification, traditional undergraduate students who successfully meet a course’s service-learning requirements earn university service credits needed to meet graduation requirements.

 Academic Service-Learning Student Outcomes